joedvorak/ag-informatics-course/module4/lab4/README.md

 ![ACRE Log Book](img/acre-logbook.jpeg)

 The farm manager wants a web application in which all her historical field data resides in a logically structured database that allows for easy searching and exploration of the data.
-She also a password-protected dashboard that her workers can use to input new data into the the application. **In this lab, you will create a data management Django web application for the ACRE farm management team.**
+She also a password-protected dashboard that her workers can use to input new data into the the application. **In this homework, you will create a data management Django web application for the ACRE farm management team.**

-> README.MD: In your lab's README.md file, under the heading "Project Overview", answer these two questions (briefly):
+> README.MD: In your homework's README.md file, under the heading "Project Overview", answer these two questions (briefly):

 1. What is the goal of the proposed web application?
 2. Who are the primary users, and what will each of them need to be able to do.